Our Commitment to Your Learning

 CBC’s Institutional Learning Outcomes

-- Understand, analyze, and evaluate the elements of one's environment and one's habits
+- Understand, analyze, and evaluate the elements of one's environment and one's habits of thought.

 - Conceptualize alternatives to both.

-- Use spoken and written language to express opinions, discuss concepts, and persuade
+- Use spoken and written language to express opinions, discuss concepts, and persuade an audience.

 - Synthesize ideas and supporting information to create effective messages.